 Many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
 This access means some children, whilst at school, sexually harass their peers via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
 Schools will always work with parents to support them to address their child's online activity as needed.
-We do not allow our pupils to bring mobile phones or personal devices into school.
-Pupils who travel to and from school unaccompanied and on public transport are allowed a simple mobile phone with a call and text function but without internet.
-For those pupils who do have smart phones for transport timetables and for parents to track their location these phones are registered with the school office and are then placed in a locker at the beginning of the day, these are then collected at the end of the day and taken off site.
+Our weekly newsletter provides regular online safety information for parents.